Starting a Business

 Change of Use and Certificate of Occupancy

-A Change of Use Application is required for all new businesses that represent a change in occupancy type for the space (such as a retail space changing to a restaurant, an office changing to retail, or a home changing to an office).
+A is required for all new businesses that represent a change in occupancy type for the space (such as a retail space changing to a restaurant, an office changing to retail, or a home changing to an office).
 The application is reviewed for compliance with all applicable codes including life safety requirements, zoning, and parking.
 A Certificate of Occupancy is required before opening a new, reconfigured, or repurposed space to the public and will be issued following receipt of your business license application and a site visit by the Building Division staff.
 Your Certificate of Occupancy lets your customers know that your business is in compliance with public health and safety requirements.
 Contact Sharon Pettit with any questions on obtaining a Certificate of Occupancy.
+Changes of Use and Certificates of Occupancy are processed through the Self-Service Permit Portal.

 You also have a resource in Wendy Poischbeg, the City’s Economic Development Manager for related questions.
 Contact Wendy for more information regarding available properties, Snohomish demographics, and local economic incentives.